Four Freedoms Plaza: Fictional history

-With Reed Richards presumed dead, the United States government took steps to seize control of Four Freedoms Plaza and confiscate all of Reed's vastly superior scientific equipment, in accordance with the government's self-serving interpretation of the terms of Reed's will.
-However, the Fantastic Four's surviving allies did not want the military to gain control of the equipment.
-Thus, Reed's father Nathaniel Richards (with the assistance of Kristoff Vernard) secretly jettisoned all of it into the Negative Zone.
+When Onslaught unleashes an army of Sentinels against New York City, the Fantastic Four are apparently killed while protecting the city.
+In their absence, the United States government seizes control of Four Freedoms Plaza and attempts to confiscate all of Reed Richards's scientific equipment.
+However, the Fantastic Four's surviving allies refuse to let the military to gain control of the equipment.
+Richards's father Nathaniel Richards (with the assistance of Kristoff Vernard) secretly transports the equipment into the Negative Zone.

-Subsequently, longtime Avengers foes the Masters of Evil (in the guise of the Thunderbolts, a new superhero team) took over residence of the building, and eventually destroyed it.
-Upon returning from the alternate reality with Franklin, the Fantastic Four were forced to move into their Manhattan warehouse along the Hudson River, nicknamed "Pier 4".
-Eventually Reed Richards and an inventor named Noah Baxter built a new Baxter Building in space, and moved it to the location of the former Baxter Building, which remains the Fantastic Four's current headquarters.
-Today, the name "Four Freedoms Plaza" is sometimes cited as an alternate address for the Baxter Building.
+The Thunderbolts take over residence of Four Freedoms Plaza and eventually destroy it.
+After returning from an alternate reality that they had been sent to, the Fantastic Four are forced to move into a warehouse along the Hudson River, which is nicknamed "Pier 4".
+Eventually, Reed Richards and inventor Noah Baxter build a new building on the location of the former Baxter Building.